Menu

 BOARD OF DIRECTORS' FUNCTION

-As representatives of the membership of Illinois Solar Energy Association, the Board of Directors (Board) is the primary force advancing ISEA's fulfillment of service to its membership.
+As representatives of the Illinois Solar Energy and Storage Association membership, the Board of Directors (BOD is the primary force advancing ISEA's fulfillment of service to its membership.

 DIRECTOR QUALIFICATIONS

-Directors bring a diversity of talents and capabilities to the Illinois Solar Energy Association, as well as a passion to materially fulfill its mission.
+Directors bring a diversity of talents and capabilities to the Illinois Solar Energy and Storage Association, as well as a passion to materially fulfill its mission.

-Election candidates must be Illinois Solar Energy Association members to be eligible for a Director position.
-Directors commit to a minimum financial commitment to the organization of three thousand dollars annually.
-This commitment may be attained through membership dues and fundraising opportunities.
+Board Director candidates must be Illinois Solar Energy and Storage Association members to be eligible for a Director position.
+Directors commit to a minimum financial commitment to the organization of five thousand dollars annually.
+This commitment may be attained through membership dues, policy committee participation, and fundraising opportunities.

 ROLE AND RESPONSIBILITIES